najoshi/sabre/README.md

 It simply compares the provided barcodes with each read and separates the read into its appropriate barcode file, after stripping the barcode from the read (and also stripping the quality values of the barcode bases).
 If a read does not have a recognized barcode, then it is put into the unknown file.
+Sabre also has an option (-m) to allow mismatches of the barcodes.

 Sabre also supports gzipped file inputs.
 Also, since sabre does not use the quality values in any way, it can be used on fasta data that is converted to fastq by creating fake quality values.

+Finally, after demultiplexing, sabre outputs a summary of how many records went into each barcode file.

 ## Requirements